alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 ---
 You'll need a licence to export ‘controlled drugs’ that:

-* [have similar compounds or effects to class A, B and C illegal drugs](#export-drugs-which-could-be-misused), for example, opioids, stimulants or psycoactive substances
+* [have similar compounds or effects to class A, B and C illegal drugs](#export-drugs-which-could-be-misused), for example opioids, stimulants or psychoactive substances
 * [could be used in lethal injections](#export-barbituates-which-could-be-used-for-lethal-injections) - these are called barbiturates

-There are extra rules if you’re exporting [any type of controlled drug to the Channel Islands](£exporting-controlled-drugs to-the-channel-islands) or [propafol to the US](##export-propofol-to-the-US).
+There are extra rules if you’re exporting any controlled drug to the [Channel Islands](#channel-islands) or [propafol to the US](##export-propofol-to-the-US).

-If you’re exporting drugs which have a [medical use for humans or animals](
-##exporting-human-and-veterinary-medicines) you might also need to get an export certificate - talk to the importer who’s receiving your goods to find out if you need one.
+Drugs that have a [medical use for humans or animals](#medicines) might also need to get an export certificate.

 $CTA